The need for meaningful health communications: Female audience interpretation analysis of mass media health messages

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Aldoory, Linda, "The need for meaningful health communications: Female audience interpretation analysis of mass media health messages" (1998).
 Mass Communications - Dissertations.
-Paper 49.
+49.